gre/gre/posts/2021-04-08-cryptoaliens.md

 <img src="/images/posts/cryptoaliens/021.png" width="50%" /><img src="/images/posts/cryptoaliens/001.png" width="50%" />

-> _From the most adorable to the creepiest, 'Genesis' establishes the first embryonic species of CryptoAliens.
-Which one are you going to chose?
-Each CryptoAliens creature gets born on an Ethereum block which nourishes its shape: the number of transactions gives more bones, total ETH value transferred gives weight, exceptionally big transfers gives big heads, it will be dark when born at UTC night time,...
-CryptoAliens also take their unique texture from Mandelglitch's blockstyle, therefore including the same rarity scheme.
-More generations of CryptoAliens will follow in future and may evolved from the chosen ones._
+> CryptoAliens: Genesis establishes the first embryonic species.
+Which CryptoAliens are you going to chose?
+Each creature gets born on an Ethereum block that nourishes its shape: transactions, ETH value transferred, gas,... their unique skin comes from Mandelglitch's BlockStyle with the same rarity scheme.

 ## What are CryptoAliens?

 CryptoAliens are digital creatures generated from Ethereum blockchain blocks.
-They can be minted on [ethblock.art][create] by anyone, which establishes a limited set of CryptoAliens species.
+They can be minted on [ethblock.art][create] by anyone, to establishes a limited set of CryptoAliens species in a decentralized matter.
 Each block produced on Ethereum have unique elements that can be visualized in creative ways.

 <img src="/images/posts/cryptoaliens/014.png" width="50%" /><img src="/images/posts/cryptoaliens/017.png" width="50%" />